 “The CIIYE is an exciting initiative that is striving to elevate the voice of young, diverse people to help evoke positive social change, as they navigate and lead in the Nova Scotian workforce.”

 “The collaborative, community-led nature of the CIIYE brings together the strengths and assets of all partners to create an initiative that can have meaningful, sustaining impacts across Nova Scotia.
 By also engaging as learning partners alongside government and service providers as well as diverse young people and employers who are committed to accessible, inclusive, and productive places of work, we’re striving to co-create a better future that works for all.”

 "Collective Impact for Youth Employment emphasizes the important shift being made in our province to create an inclusive and equitable Nova Scotia by 2030; the communities within our province need programs like this to help our economy and businesses get ahead of the curve.
 Not only will this be a game changer for what pre-employment programs look like, but it's also unlocking an entire population of motivated job ready workers and giving them the shot they've always deserved."

 “The CIIYE initiative places youth from marginalized communities in position for intergenerational social mobility by offering them a wage subsidy and attachment program, cultivating community engagement and leadership skills.
 It is an innovative way to add value to youth employment.”

-*The Collective Impact for Inclusive Youth Employment initiative is made possible through the generous financial support from the Province of Nova Scotia’s Department of Labour and Advanced Education.
+*The Collective Impact for Inclusive Youth Employment initiative is made possible through the generous financial support from the Government of Nova Scotia’s Department of Labour, Skills, and Immigration (LSI).
 We extend our deepest appreciation and thanks for not only their financial support of this important initiative, but also as collaborators and learning partners in the development, design, and implementation of the CIIYE initiative.